 Determine whether or not your friend needs a medical detox, or whether they can safely detox and withdraw from alcohol at home.

 You can inquire about local AA meetings, and you could also call up some local rehab centers to get a ballpark estimate of costs and the admissions process.

-To shortcut the process, reach out to the friendly Renaissance Recovery team at 844.912.2284 and learn how to help an alcoholic friend.
+To shortcut the process, reach out to the friendly Renaissance Recovery team and our addiction hotline at 844.912.2284 and learn how to help an alcoholic friend.